tock/libtock-c/README.md

 1. Optional: libtock-c also includes support for building for RISC-V targets.
    These are not included by default since obtaining the toolchain can be difficult (as of June 2020).
-You will need a `riscv64-unknown-elf` GCC toolchain that supports rv32 targets as well (i.e. is compiled with multilib support).
+You will need a toolchain that supports rv32 targets (i.e. is compiled with multilib support).

    To actually build for the RISC-V targets, add `RISCV=1` to the make command: